rust-lang/book/src/ch17-04-streams.md

    |                                        ~~~~~~~~
 ```

-As the output suggests, the reason for the compiler error is that we need the
+As this output explains, the reason for the compiler error is that we need the
 right trait in scope to be able to use the `next` method.
 Given our discussion
-so far, you might reasonably expect that to be `Stream`, but the trait we need
+so far, you might reasonably expect that trait to be `Stream`, but it’s actually
-here is actually `StreamExt`.
-The `Ext` there is for “extension”: this is a
+`StreamExt`.
+Short for _extension_, `Ext` is a common pattern in the
-common pattern in the Rust community for extending one trait with another.
+Rust community for extending one trait with another.

-Why do we need `StreamExt` instead of `Stream`, and what does the `Stream` trait
-itself do?
-Briefly, the answer is that throughout the Rust ecosystem, the
+We’ll explain the Stream and StreamExt traits in a bit more detail at the end of
+the chapter, but for now all you need to know is that the `Stream` trait defines
-`Stream` trait defines a low-level interface which effectively combines the
+a low-level interface that effectively combines the `Iterator` and `Future`
-`Iterator` and `Future` traits.
-The `StreamExt` trait supplies a higher-level
+traits. `StreamExt` supplies a higher-level set of APIs on top of `Stream`,
-set of APIs on top of `Stream`, including the `next` method as well as other
-utility methods similar to those provided by the `Iterator` trait.
-We’ll return
+including the `next` method as well as other utility methods similar to those
-to the `Stream` and `StreamExt` traits in a bit more detail at the end of the
+provided by the `Iterator` trait. `Stream` and `StreamExt` are not yet part of
-chapter.
-For now, this is enough to let us keep moving.
+Rust’s standard library, but most ecosystem crates use the same definition.

 The fix to the compiler error is to add a `use` statement for `trpl::StreamExt`,
 as in Listing 17-31.